pedasmith/BluetoothDeviceController/BluetoothCodeGeneratordotNetCore/Templates/CSharp_Core_BT_template.md

         /// Data from all of the characteristics in the [[ServiceName]] Service.
 Dervices from
         /// BTCommonMetaData which includes DateTimeOffset, DateTimeOffsetDT, Name
         /// and implements INotifyPropertyChanged.
-        /// Template is the ServiceDataGroups template in CSharp_Core_BT_template.md
+        /// Code generation template is the ServiceDataGroups template in CSharp_Core_BT_template.md
         /// Note the use of the Curiously Recurring Template Pattern (CRTP)
         /// </summary>
         public class [[DataGroupName.dotNet]] :BTCommonMetaData<[[DataGroupName.dotNet]]> //, IExportDataSource
         {
-            // Template is ServiceDataGroups [[CharacteristicDataFields]]
+[[CharacteristicDataFields]]
             public override [[DataGroupName.dotNet]] Clone(string name = null)
             {